FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Analyses

 \subsection{Distribution of Dual-level Feedback Analysis}

-\textbf{Stress Change} Figure \ref{fig:dis} (a) demonstrates the distribution of stress change for all conversations in the training set.
-Following the paper \cite{DBLP:conf/acl/LiuZDSLYJH20}, the help-seekers are prompted to fill their stress levels before and after the supporting conversation.
-Then we use the post-conversation stress level minus the prior-conversation stress level to obtain the conversation-level stress change, which reflects the users’ global states and thus can make guidance for strategy selection from a global perspective.
-As shown in Figure \ref{fig:dis} (a), there are more than 88.46\% of the samples whose stress change is less than zero, which concludes that the emotional stress of help-seekers can be relieved by utilizing the supportive strategies.
+\textbf{Stress Change} Fig. \ref{fig:dis} (a) demonstrates the distribution of stress change for all conversations in the training set.
+Following the paper \cite{DBLP:conf/acl/LiuZDSLYJH20}, the help-seekers are prompted to fill in their stress levels before and after the supporting conversation.
+Then, this study uses the post-conversation stress level minus the prior-conversation stress level to obtain the conversation-level stress change, which reflects the users’ global states and thus can guide strategy selection from a global perspective.
+As shown in Fig. \ref{fig:dis} (a), the stress change of more than 88.46\% samples is less than zero (i.e., the user's emotional anxiety has been alleviated), indicating that the emotional stress of help-seekers can be relieved by utilizing the supportive strategies.

-\textbf{Relevance and Empathy Score} During the post-conversation survey, the help-seekers are also asked to leave a score, from 1 to 5, for the relevance and empathy level that the supporters provide during the conversations. -1 value indicates that the help-seeker does not complete the survey.
-During training, we utilize the average value to substitute the -1 scores.
-Empathy scores distribution and relevance scores distribution as shown in Figure \ref{fig:dis} (b) and Figure \ref{fig:dis} (c), respectively.
-As can be seen, about 81.69\% samples are located in 4 and 5 (good scores), which indicates that appropriate strategies are beneficial to providing the supportive responses.
+\textbf{Relevance and Empathy Score} During the post-conversation survey, the help-seekers are also asked to give a score, from 1 to 5, for the relevance and empathy level that the supporters provide during the conversations, where the value of -1 indicates that the help-seeker does not complete the survey.
+In the training process, the values of -1 are replaced with the average value is.
+The distributions of empathy scores and relevance scores are shown in Fig. \ref{fig:dis} (b) and Fig. \ref{fig:dis} (c), respectively.
+It can be seen that about 81.69\% samples are located in 4 and 5 (good scores), which indicates that appropriate strategies are beneficial to providing supportive responses.

-\textbf{User Rating Score} Figure \ref{fig:exam} shows the distribution of the user rating scores from the datasets.
-Following the paper \cite{DBLP:conf/acl/LiuZDSLYJH20}, the help-seekers are asked to give feedback after every two utterances they received from the supporters during the conversation, the higher score indicates the better feedback.
+\textbf{User Rating Score} {Fig. \ref{fig:m}} shows the distribution of the user rating scores from the datasets.
+Following the paper \cite{DBLP:conf/acl/LiuZDSLYJH20}, the help-seekers are asked to give feedback after every two utterances they received from the supporters during the conversation.
+The rating scores are on a 5-star scale, and a higher score indicates better feedback.
 During the training, the user rating change will be calculated by the changes between the post-turn and prior-turn.